Johanna-Mestorf-Academy/sdsbrowser/README.md

 4. Upload the files (SiteX_description.txt, SiteX_single.csv, SiteX_multi.csv) to the JMA Data Exchange Platform or another archive with direct, raw file access.

-5. Add the new dataset according to the other, already added datasets to the [dataset_metadata_list.csv](https://github.com/Johanna-Mestorf-Academy/sdsanalysis/blob/master/data-raw/dataset_metadata_list.csv) file in sdsanalysis and commit and push the changes to the master branch.
+5. Add the new dataset according to the other, already added datasets to the [dataset_metadata_list.csv](https://github.com/Johanna-Mestorf-Academy/sdsanalysis/blob/master/data-raw/dataset_metadata_list.csv) file in sdsanalysis and commit and push the changes to the master branch on github.

 This should be sufficient.
 The new dataset should now be accessible via sdsbrowser.
 You can check the result independently with the following sdsanalysis functions: